sparkflows/sparkflows-docs/docs/user-guide/export-import/export-workflows.rst

       :alt: userguide
       :width: 70%

-3. Once the workflow gets exported successfully, you will see the workflow JSON file in your local computer and same can be imported to other instance of Fire Insights.
+3. Once the workflow gets exported successfully, you will see the workflow JSON file in your local computer and same can be imported to other instance of Sparkflows.

    .. figure:: ../../_assets/user-guide/export-import/wf_exported.PNG
       :alt: userguide
       :width: 70%

-.. note:: Make sure that data pointed to the workflow should be available on new instance of Fire Insights.
+.. note:: Make sure that data pointed to the workflow should be available on new instance of Sparkflows.